desjare/grumpyplayer/README.md

 OpenGL implementation is from https://gist.github.com/rcolinray/7552384.
 It has been adapted for windows scaling.
 The resizing GLSL bicubic algorithm is from http://www.java-gaming.org/index.php?topic=35123.0.

+The png library used is lodepng.
+It can be found here: https://lodev.org/lodepng/.

+The icon is from http://www.pngall.com/?p=23412 and is on Creative Commons 4.0 BY-NC License.
+It can be found here: https://creativecommons.org/licenses/by-nc/4.0/.

 <h1>Requirements</h1>

  * ffmpeg libs version 4 or higher (ffmpeg --version)